 - Blade isn’t highly durable

 Bottom line: There are a few items that you should always have within reach within your woodshop.
 The Milwaukee 6-Foot Keychain Tape is a quality measuring tool at a bargain price that is great for buying several to place around your shop and home.
 Even better, the 6-foot blade has both imperial and metric markings for versatility.
 This can come in handy in instances when you’d rather simplify multiple measurements using the metric scale instead of fussing with converting imperial fractions.
-But keep in mind that this tape measure isn’t built for durability, which shouldn’t come as a surprise at such a bargain-bin price.
+But remember that this tape measure isn’t built for durability, which shouldn’t come as a surprise at such a bargain-bin price.

-Comparing the scales, markings and tang styles
+Comparing the scales, markings, and tang styles

 |FastCap Lefty/Righty||Imperial with fractions||1/16”||Bottom tang only|